Making Aliyah as a spouse of a veteran Oleh

 Arnona (reduced municipal tax)

-If the veteran Oleh has already used one of these benefits, the more recent Oleh will not be able to receive them, once they are married.
+If the veteran Oleh has already used one of these benefits, the more recent Oleh may not be able to receive them, once they are married.

 Depending on the number of years that have passed since you each made Aliyah, you may or may not be eligible for your full customs benefits.

 If the more veteran Oleh (within the couple) has been in Israel for more than 6 years, the more recent Oleh retains full customs rights as long as you were not married at the time of Aliyah of the first spouse.
 If the more veteran Oleh has been in Israel for less than 6 years, the more recent Oleh only receives the remaining rights of his/her spouse.

-Example 1: Person A makes Aliyah and imports a car and two of the three shipments they are entitled to.
+Example 1: Person A makes Aliyah and imports a car and uses two of the three shipments to which they are entitled.
 Three years after making Aliyah, Person A marries Person B, a new Oleh.
-Person B is only eligible to one shipment, and they have three years in which to bring it to Israel.
+Person B is only eligible for one shipment, and they have three years in which to bring it to Israel.

-Example 2: Person A makes Aliyah and imports a car and two of the three shipments they are entitled to.
+Example 2: Person A makes Aliyah and imports a car and uses two of the three shipments to which they are entitled.
 Seven years after making Aliyah, Person A marries Person B, a new Oleh.
 Person B has three years to bring in a car and three shipments.

 Once you are married, you receive rent subsidy at the family rate.

 Depending on the number of years that have passed since each of you made Aliyah, you may or may not be eligible for your full rent subsidy.

-If the more veteran Oleh (within the couple) has already received the full rent subsidy of 5 years from Aliyah, the more recent Oleh will not receive this benefit.
+If the more veteran Oleh (within the couple) has already received the full rent subsidy of 5 years from Aliyah, the more recent Oleh may not receive this benefit.